-Located at the intersection of several interstates, Indianapolis is a road trip away from several cities, like Chicago, Cincinnati, and St. Louis.
-From sporting events to outdoor recreation to museums find the top things to do in Indianapolis with kids.
-Indianapolis offers families some top activities for summertime travel along with school breaks.
+Indianapolis is a road trip away from several cities, like Chicago, Cincinnati, and St. Louis. since it’s’ at the intersection of several interstates.
+From outdoor recreation to museums for families to sporting events, visitors will find fun activities for summertime travel along with school breaks.
+Here are the the top things to do in Indianapolis with kids.

-Top Things to do in Indianapolis with Kids
+Top 14 Things to Do in Indianapolis with Kids

 The Children’s Museum of Indianapolis